AshkanGoharfar/Crawler_for_alexa.com/README.md

 For more details about each site's data, you can find the site's name and site's information in the dataset and you can search alexa.com/siteinfo/SiteName link to understand each parameter and columns in the dataset.

 # How it's written
-This dataset was collected using the Beutiful soup and selenium library with chrome web driver to crawl alexa.com data using python language.
+This dataset was collected using the Beautiful soup and selenium library with chrome web driver to crawl alexa.com data using python language.

 # Acknowledgements